Wildfire (2005 TV series)

 Wildfire is an American teen drama television series that aired on ABC Family from June 2005 to May 2008.
 The show was produced by Lionsgate Television, Piller², and The Segan Company (which would later merge into Piller/Segan to produce Greek).
 The show premiered on June 20, 2005; its fourth and final season ended on May 16, 2008, due to low ratings.
 Season one averaged just over a million weekly viewers and season two increased to 1.56 million, an increase of over 50%.
 Season three dropped back to the first year's numbers.
 The theme song is "Morning Light" sung by Truman.

 Plot

 Wildfire follows troubled Kris Furillo who, after serving time at a teen detention center, is given the opportunity to start a new life.
-Her talent with horses is recognized by a volunteer and local trainer Pablo, who arranges a job for her at the Ritter's family-run ranch, Raintree.
-Thrown into a completely new environment, Kris must learn to deal with the challenges of fitting in, and forming fiery relationships, while trying not to disappoint the one family willing to give her a chance.
+Her talent with horses is recognized by a volunteer and local trainer Pablo, who arranges a job for her at the Ritters' family-run ranch, Raintree.
+Thrown into a completely new environment, Kris must learn to deal with the challenges of fitting in and forming fiery relationships while trying not to disappoint the one family willing to give her a chance.
 The Ritters are facing challenges of their own even as they reach out to help Kris.
 Patriarch Henry Ritter and his daughter Jean are in a critical stage of their battle to save the ranch from financial ruin.
 Kris and Wildfire must help them get back on the map in the world of horse racing.